 The Sun '£9.50' holidays

-The Sun calls these 'holidays from £9.50', but in reality they're never quite this cheap.
-That doesn't mean it's not a decent deal though – you can bag a four-day break at over 350 parks from £41ish, simply by collecting tokens from The Sun newspapers.
+The Sun calls these 'holidays from £9.50', but in reality they're never quite this cheap – doesn't mean it's not a decent deal though.
+You can bag a three or four-night break at over 250 parks from £44ish, by collecting five tokens or codewords from The Sun newspapers until Thursday 29 January, or by signing up to its £2 a month Sun Club digital membership for at least one month.

-You'll need to collect two tokens or codewords, which are printed in papers every day from Saturday 29 March until Thursday 17 April, for holidays up to December 2025.
-They start from £9.50 per person, but you need to watch out for extra charges – this guide explains how to sidestep those to save £100s on a family getaway.
+It's for holidays up to December 2026.
+They start from £9.50 per person, but you need to watch for extra charges – this guide explains how to sidestep those to save £100s on a family getaway.

 Are The Sun holidays really £9.50?